xbmc/repo-scripts/script.copacetic.helper/README.md

 * __jurialmunkey__ for all the best-practice code examples from [plugin.video.themoviedb.helper](https://github.com/jurialmunkey/plugin.video.themoviedb.helper) and forum support.

 ### Changelog
+**1.0.11**
+- Removed visualisation waveform setting from list of settings changed by SettingsMonitor

+**1.0.11**
+- Reordered addon.xml back to how it was before 1.0.9 due to removal of script.copacetic.helper as a plugin source selectable for widgets.
+- Enhanced Slideshow_Monitor class so that it can now fetch fanarts from containers with plugin sources when they are available then use these fanarts in the custom background slideshow.
+In this way, you can use a custom path to populate a global custom fanart slideshow even without any content in your local library

+**1.0.10**
+- read_fanart() method added in 1.0.10 now triggers on services monitor initialise rather than the first time that the SlideShow monitor is run so it should display backgrounds slightly quicker

+**1.0.10**
+- Custom path for Global slideshows can now be refreshed on first entry or on change of path without needing Kodi to restart https://github.com/realcopacetic/script.copacetic.helper/issues/6
+- Added new methods to SlideShow monitor class enabling the service monitor to save current global slideshow fanarts to XML on exit, then make these available during initialisation.
+The aim of this is to serve the last fanart URL from the previous session while new fanarts are being fetched by the slideshow monitor, which should minimise the black-screen delay on starting up Kodi on slower hardware while fanarts are fetched for the first time https://github.com/realcopacetic/script.copacetic.helper/issues/4

 **1.0.9**
 - Background slideshows from custom paths/playlists are now generated via the background fanart fetching service and available globally throughout the skin, via a window property.
 Previously this was done in-skin using a container so would not be available persistently across windows.
 - Removed glitch in background slideshows causing them to fetch new fanarts too often